erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 ## Conclusion

-The cutting edge semiconductor chip manufacturing is (and was) done in Taiwan.
-The island has acquired strategic significance, with partners all over the world.
-Those chips helps every new products to progress: (flying) electrical cars, space ships, Phones, 5G , new drugs to progress.
-It became a key technology , but also in any world military forces.
+The cutting edge semiconductor chip manufacturing is (and was) done in Taiwan by TSMC.
+The island has acquired strategic significance, with partners all over the world depending on them.
+The chips they make are essentials to any of today's and future hardware: (flying) electrical cars, space ships, phones, 5G, machine to discover new drugs or vaccines, and any military equipments.

-Creating an other is not that simple as pouring money .
+Taiwan is now [Arrakis](https://www.epsilontheory.com/taiwan-is-now-arrakis/).
+If you want to control the empire, you have to control the supply of spice.
+And if you want to control the supply of spice, you have to control Arrakis.
+It’s now the most important country on earth.
+And we will fight over it...

 <!-- ### Cost of creating an other TSMC